 The part of the river below Turvey House is called the ‘shallows’.
 Here, in summer, the river may be crossed on foot and was the starting point for young people to enjoy as swim as remembered by Dave Hilson:

 This is thought to be the first crossing of the Great Ouse to be used in Turvey.
 The earliest recorded mention of a bridge was in 1136.
 In the early 1400’s a chapel was built to collect alms and money for the upkeep of the bridge.
+A record exists to show that the ‘Hermit’, John Combes, lived in the chapel in 1405 (i).
 The bridge is in two sections linked by a raised road causeway.
 The Buckinghamshire side section was a long foot causeway consisting of 22 planked and 2 stone arches.
 Responsibility for the upkeep of the bridge rested with the Lord of the Manor, a position originally held by the Mordaunts.

 In 1753/4 a ‘Bedford to Olney Turnpike Trust’ was formed by an Act of Parliament, outlining responsibility for the upkeep of the bridge with income from tolls and the Lord of The Manor.
 When the village was put up for sale by the 5th Earl of Peterborough in 1786 no mention was made of the bridge.
 In 1795, severe flooding washed away much of the Buckinghamshire side of the bridge.
 Eventually, John Higgins, the Trust and the Parish produced funds for the building of additional arches.